Housing Choice Voucher Program

 Effective Jan.
-1, 2017, the Scottsdale Housing Authority has increased its Voucher Payment Standards for the 1 and 2 bedroom size.
-The payment standard is the maximum monthly rent assistance the Housing Authority will pay for qualifying units.
+1, 2017, the Scottsdale Housing Authority (SHA) has increased its Voucher Payment Standards for the 1 and 2 bedroom size.
+The payment standard is the maximum monthly rent assistance the SHA will pay for qualifying units.
 Please click on the 2 documents and orange box below for more information.

 About the Program:

 The Housing Choice Voucher (HCV) Program is funded through the U.S. Department of Housing and Urban Development (HUD).
 This program offers rental assistance which is based upon the household’s income.
 Families must be income eligible based on the HCV Program Income Guidelines, which are below.
 The program provides affordable and safe housing opportunities for lower-income families, senior citizens and persons with disabilities.
 The Scottsdale Housing Agency (SHA) subsidizes the rent of eligible families by paying a rental subsidy directly to the landlord each month under a Housing Assistance Payment (HAP) Contract.

 The HCV Program is limited to extremely-low and very-low income individuals and families.
 The SHA will determine eligibility based on the following criteria:

 - Annual gross income of the household is at or below income guidelines

 - U.S citizenship or eligible immigration status

 - Documentation of social security numbers for all members of the household

 If you meet these initial requirements, the SHA will then process your application for assistance and determine if you meet any of our preferences:

 Housing Choice Voucher Program Income Guidelines